-\mathbf{V} TV Description 0 X All addresses are forwarded without translation; individual control fields invalid.
+V TV Description 0 X All addresses are forwarded without translation; individual control fields invalid.
 1 The SysMgt, EX, SD, Cache, IoCtl, SA, SE, and I fields are valid.
-The value of DomainID will be used for event log entries.
-If the request requires a table walk, the table walk will be terminated.
-1 1 All fields in bits [127:2] are valid.
+The value of Domain used for event log entries.
+If the request requires a table walk, the table walk is terminated 1 1 All fields in bits [127:2] are valid.